 The best way to conserve the environment is to educate the people that live in it.

-An even better way is to educate our children, the future generation and stakeholders of our planet, about how their actions impact their surroundings.
-That’s why we opened our Watershed Education Center this September, and why we teach science-based curricula in elementary schools around the county.
+An even better way is to educate our children about how their actions impact their surroundings.
+That’s why we opened our Watershed Education Center in September, and why we teach science-based curricula in elementary schools around the county.

 Tosha Punches and Ellen Morris lead our outreach efforts by teaching in classrooms and hosting workshops for kids on-site here at CCSE.